-System replacement and repair projects would be unlikely to impact historic features of a school.
+System repair and replacement projects would be unlikely to impact historic features of a school.
 If the project would alter designated features of a designated landmark, this could be minimized through obtaining a Certificate of Approval from the Landmarks Preservation Board as required by the impacted landmark's Controls and Incentives Agreement.